 - Professional Roles and Responsibilities

 - Each of the modules is broken down into smaller sections.
-Under Promoting Student Learning, there are six small content modules to break things down and make it easier to study.
+Under Promoting Student Learning, there are six small content modules to break things down and make them easier to study.
 As you click on each circle above the material, it will turn blue to show you which section you are currently working in.
-Completed sections are marked green.
+Completed sections are marked teal.

-- In this example, the section Development of Children is selected, which is a subsection of the content module Promoting Student Learning.
-100% of the instructional content, 15% of the flashcards, and 1 quiz have been completed.
+In this example, the section Leaning Processes is selected, which is a subsection of the content module Promoting Student Learning.
+100% of the instructional content, 100% of the flashcards, and 0 quizzes have been completed.

-- Once completed, the circles turn green, and a checkmark appears in the center to show that section has been finished.
+- Once completed, the circles turn teal, and a checkmark appears in the center to show that section has been finished.
 The blue inner circle indicates which section is selected for use.

-- On each quiz, choose your answer.
+- You must score 70% or higher to pass a quiz in order for it to count towards your overall study progress.
+On each quiz, choose your answer.
 Each answer provides explanations for the correct and incorrect choices.
 Read ALL of the explanations as this is where much of your learning will be solidified.
 Do not leave questions unanswered.
 You can review the quiz after you complete it, and you take it as many times as you wish.